17-Day Transatlantic Cruise

 Alicante

-We did just a bit of shopping and enjoyed a snack and a drink at one of the many outdoor restaurants.
+We did some shopping and then enjoyed a snack and a drink at one of the many outdoor restaurants.
 It was a beautiful day!

-The magnificent Santa Barbara Castle, a fortification built in the 9th century by the Moors, overlooks the city and after looking up at it from the city streets for some time we decided to take a taxi up and have a look.
+The magnificent Santa Barbara Castle, a fortification built in the 9th century by the Moors, overlooks the city.
+After looking up at it from the city streets for some time, we decided to take a taxi up and have a look.

 We had a small language barrier issue getting a taxi driver to take us because I kept asking him to take us to the fort.
-He didn’t understand “fort” but one of us finally connected castle and fort as the same thing and we were whisked away to the top.
+He didn’t understand “fort,” but one of us finally understood castle and fort as the same thing, and we were whisked away to the top.

-The views from the castle were incredible and we spent some hours meandering about this castle.
-Bronze age, Iberian, and Roman artifacts have been discovered in the vicinity.
+The views from the castle were incredible, and we spent some hours meandering around it.
+Bronze Age, Iberian, and Roman artifacts have been discovered in the vicinity.

-We took an elevator down from the castle to the street level below and walked back along the beautiful beach that was swarming with beachgoers.
-Finally, we caught a Hop-on-Hop-off bus and saw a bit more of this lovely city before finally being dropped off near our cruise ship.
+We took an elevator down from the castle to the street below and walked back along the beautiful beach swarming with beachgoers.
+Finally, we caught a Hop-on-Hop-off bus and saw more of this lovely city before being dropped off near our cruise ship.
 Another grand day in the books for us!

 Palma De Mallorca

 This is another one of my favorite cities.
 Who am I kidding?
-They’re ALL my favorites!
-We booked a full day tour with Spain Day Tours that included visits to the Cathedral and Bellver Castle.
+They’re all my favorites!
+We booked a full-day tour with Spain Day Tours that included visits to the Cathedral and Bellver Castle.
 The beautiful Cathedral of Palma de Mallorca is a prominent landmark that overlooks the harbor.
-Construction was begun on this cathedral in the 1300s!
+Construction began on this cathedral in the 1300s!

-Bellver Castle, a Gothic-style castle built in the 14th century, has three semi-circular towers and is massively huge.
-It has a large courtyard and two levels.
+Bellver Castle, a massive Gothic-style castle built in the 14th century, has three semi-circular towers, a large courtyard, and two levels.
 We learned that Bellver Castle means beautiful castle!

 All good things must come to an end

 I know a 17-day cruise may sound to some like a long time to be on a cruise, but we crossed that ocean way too fast for me.
-We stayed busy and engaged in all the activities on the ship during the long sea days and also so enjoyed exploring at the great port stops we had.
+We stayed busy and engaged in all the activities on the ship during the long sea days, and we also enjoyed exploring at the great port stops we had.

-We were very excited for the second part of this Retirement Extravaganza to begin but I was just a little bit reluctant to leave our cozy and entertaining cruise ship.
-Royal Caribbean had taken such good care of us and shown us such a great time that it was a bit of adjustment for us to even decide on restaurants for dinner!
+We were excited to begin the second part of this Retirement Extravaganza, but I was just slightly reluctant to leave our cozy and entertaining cruise ship.
+Royal Caribbean had taken such good care of us and shown us such a great time that it was a bit of an adjustment for us to decide on dinner restaurants!

 We were so spoiled!
-This saga continues with my next post titled Barcelona and I’d love for you to relive this wonderful memory along with me.
+This saga continues with my next post, Barcelona, and I’d love for you to relive this wonderful memory with me.